Bound to Succeed: Which Direction Should Lead Generation in a Startup Go?

 However, the most important element of the outbound campaign is the message.
 Make it like a sales pitch and your potential customers will flee in droves!
 Your product/ service has to speak for itself and your message should convey this as well.

-- Communication channels are vital for outbound, which means that, if done properly, customer commitment to your business will be stronger.
+Communication channels like social media, email, shared inbox, or website live chat feature, are vital for outbound, which means that, if done properly, customer commitment to your business will be stronger.

 - Can be a bit dated, depending on your company’s approach.

 - Although large audiences can be targeted, rate of lead conversion is guaranteed to be low per each campaign.